-The Water Drum is more than just a symbol - it's the guiding force behind our commitment to telling stories that resonate with audiences.
+The Water Drum is more than a symbol, it's the guiding force behind our commitment to telling stories that resonate.

 Christopher Hunt